 Exactly what is an open API?
 Let’s break the term apart a little bit.

 API is an acronym that stands for application programming interface, and it’s an important part of technology for software developers.
-It’s also commonly referred to as a public API or open-source technology, however, open-source technology and an open API are different.
+It’s also commonly referred to as a public API or open-source technology; however, open-source technology and an open API are different.
 The interface component of an API is a system that allows two or more software programs to interact and understand each other without communication problems.
-You could think of it as a sort of intermediary that helps one software program share information with another.
+You could think of it as an intermediary that helps one software program share information with another.
 Types of API integrations include payment APIs, in-app chat APIs, survey APIs, etc.

 So, how is an open API different from an API?
 A closed API refers to technology that can only be used by the developer or the company that created it.
-An open API is different in that any developer has free access to it without consequences of any kind.
+An open API is different because any developer can access it without consequences.
 Developers can access an open API freely via the Internet.
-The value in an open APIs is that it gives universal access to software programs for companies.
+The value of an open API is that it gives universal access to software programs for companies.
 This is especially true for businesses that are looking to integrate the software tools they use every day.
-Developers use an open API to gain access to certain features of a software program that would be difficult to access without taking the time to develop a large amount of code.
+Developers use an open API to gain access to certain software program features that would be difficult to access without taking the time to develop a large amount of code.